ARE YOU LISTENING TO YOUR CUSTOMERS? - MARKETING FOR SME'S

 Direct - There can be immediate feedback through front line employees such as sales personnel and telephone contacts.

-Questionnaires - These are useful for gathering mass data to then analyse accordingly.
-Questionnaires and surveys are an efficient and cheap way of gathering quantitative data on how your customers feel about your offerings.
-In recent years this has been made even cheaper and simple by free online survey services such as Survey Monkey.
-Providing customers an incentive such as a 10% discount for answering the survey is an effective way of getting more customers to submit!
+Questionnaires - These are useful for gathering mass data then analyse accordingly.
+Questionnaires and surveys are efficient and cheap ways of gathering quantitative data on how your customers feel about your offerings.
+In recent years, this has been made even cheaper and simpler by free online survey services such as Survey Monkey and Google Forms.
+Offering customers an incentive, such as a 10% discount for answering the survey, is an effective way of getting more customers to submit!

-Social listening – Social listening refers to the monitoring of your social media channels, looking for any mentions of your brand, service, keywords or competitors.
-SME’s can use this information to improve their communications and practices in order to more successfully serve its customers.
+Social listening – Social listening refers to the monitoring of your social media channels, looking for any mentions of your brand, services, keywords or competitors.
+SMEs can use this information to improve their communications and practices in order to more successfully serve their customers.
 This can also be used to identify gaps in the market that consumers are literally asking to be filled.

 The old methods of communication are obsolete.
-Companies must now actively listen to what their customers say about the image of the company brand that is being conveyed to them.
-Feedback is a positive thing; it can inspire the company to employ greater innovation in developing its brand and, in turn, they can get a clearer and more focused message out there.
+Companies must now actively listen to what their customers say about the image of their brand that is being conveyed to them.
+Feedback is a positive thing: it can inspire the company to employ greater innovation in developing its brand and, in turn, they can get a clearer and more focused message out there.
 Everyone benefits.